webplatform/docs-wpd/Example_Pages/CSS/index.md

 ==Values==
 '''absolute-size'''

-Set of keywords that indicate predefined font sizes.
+Indicate predefined font sizes.
 Named font sizes scale according to the user's font setting preferences.
 Possible values include the following: ''xx-small, x-small, small, medium, large, x-large, xx-large''.

 '''relative-size'''

-Set of keywords that are interpreted as relative to the font size of the parent object.
+Larger or smaller than the parent element's font size, by roughly the ratio used to separate the absolute-size keywords, relative to the font size of the parent object.
+Possible values include the following: ''larger, smaller''.

 '''length'''

-Floating-point number, followed by an absolute units designator (cm, mm, in, pt, or pc) or a relative units designator (em, ex, or px).
-For more information about the supported length units, see the CSS Values and Units Reference.
+A positive length, followed by an absolute units designator (cm, mm, in, pt, or pc) or a relative units designator (em, ex, or px).
+When the units are specified in em or ex, the size is defined relative to the size of the font on the parent element of the element in question.
+For example, 0.5em is half the font size of the parent of the current element.

 '''percentage'''

-Integer, followed by a percent (%).
+A positive percentage of the parent element's font size, followed by a percent (%).
 The value is a percentage of the parent object's font size.
-In Internet Explorer 3.0, the value is calculated as a percentage of the default font size.

 ==Possible approaches==